-In contrast, when analysing the diversity within the recently diverging haplotypes there was much less unexplained variance (29% and 22%, respectively).
+In contrast, when analysing the diversity within the recently diverging haplotypes there was much less unexplained variance (29% and 22% for sp1 or sp2, respectively).
 The haplotypes were well differentiated by their geography and climate (Figures 3 and 4b,c).
-Interestingly, the patterns of variation partitioning were very similar, irrespective of explaining the variability within the lineage sp1 or sp2.
-The biggest part of variation was explained by the spatial pattern (sp1 haplotypes: 32% net effect, P = 0.001; sp2 haplotypes: 41% net effect, P = 0.010), followed by the climatic factors (sp1 haplotypes: 16% net effect, P = 0.004; sp2 haplotypes: 18% net effect, P = 0.043).
+Interestingly, the patterns of variation in partitioning were very similar, irrespective of explaining the variability within lineage sp1 or sp2.
+The largest part of the variation was explained by the spatial pattern (sp1 haplotypes: 32% net effect, p = 0.001; sp2 haplotypes: 41% net effect, p = 0.004; sp2 haplotypes: 18% net effect, p = 0.043).
 Mean diurnal temperature range (BIO2) and wettest month precipitation (BIO13) were the most informative bioclimatic variables in the model.